Parking Citations

 |---|---|---|

-| No Payment | When a vehicle is parking in a pay to park space/area without a valid payment | $20 |
+| No Parking | When a vehicle is parked in an area that is signed as No Parking. | $20 |

-| Parked In Hash Marks | When a vehicle, that is not a motorcycle, is parked within a hash marked area of a parking. | $20 |
+| Parked in Hash Marks | When a vehicle, that is not a motorcycle, is parked within a hash marked area of a parking zone. | $20 |

-| Parked in multiple spaces | When a vehicle is parked in a manner that prevents another vehicle from parking in an adjacent space. | $20 |
+| Parked in Multiple Spaces | When a vehicle is parked in a manner that prevents another vehicle from parking in an adjacent space. | $20 |

-| Parked Overnight | When a vehicle is parked in a parking lot that does not allowing parking between 3 a.m. and 5 a.m. unless prior arrangements have been made with UND Parking Services | $20 |
+| Parked in No Overnight Zone | When a vehicle is parked in zone that does not allow authorized parking between 3 a.m. and 5 a.m. | $20 |

-| Beyond Row | When a vehicle is parked beyond the designated row of parking stalls | $20 |
+| Parked in Roadway or Beyond Row | When a vehicle is parked in a roadway or beyond the designated row of parking stalls | $20 |

-| Parking on Grass/Lawn/Sidewalk | When a vehicle is parked on grass/lawn or the sidewalk on UND Property without prior authorization from UND Parking Services. | $20 |
+| Parked on Grass/Lawn/Sidewalk | When an unauthorized vehicle is parked on the grass/lawn or sidewalk | $20 |

 | Permit Sharing | When two or more vehicles that are listed under one permit are parked on campus at the same time. | $50/per vehicle |

-| Abandoned/Inoperable Vehicle | Issued to vehicles that either are or appear to be inoperable or that have been abandoned on the UND Campus | $20 |
+| Vehicle Inoperable | Issued to vehicles that either are or appear to be inoperable on the UND Campus | $20 |

 How to Avoid a Citation